brettz9/eslint-plugin-query/README.md

 1. Could give `fixable` option (to remove all identified nodes)
 1. Could make CLI to perform one-off searches easier
+    1. CLI could also perform aggregate counts of expressions, e.g., how many `FunctionDeclaration`'s one had in a file or across files
 1. Add an option to match (additionally) by regex.
 1. Get an AST parser for jsdoc comment blocks, e.g., to search for `@todo` comments, or all functions with a given (jsdoc-described) signature (e.g., all params